 - Capital Gains Tax exemption (CGT) – Any gains from the sale of the shares at a profit are free of CGT provided the shares are held for at least three years and the income tax relief was claimed on them

-- Loss Relief – If you sell the shares at a loss, you can elect that the amount of the loss, less Income Tax relief given, can be set against income of the year in which they were disposed or, on income of the previous year instead of being set of against any capital gains.
-In short, losses made on investments can be sett against your income tax paid.
+- Loss Relief – If you sell the shares at a loss, you can elect that the loss, less Income Tax relief, can be offset against the income of the year in which they were disposed of.
+Or on income of the previous year instead of being offset against any capital gains.
+In short, losses made on investments can be offset against your income tax paid.

 2. Seed Enterprise Investment Scheme (SEIS) – encourages investment in qualifying new seed-stage startups companies by providing individuals with 50% of their investment back in income tax relief.

-Claiming Enterprise Investment Scheme (EIS) tax relief depends on whether your are employed or self employed.
+Claiming Enterprise Investment Scheme (EIS) tax relief depends on whether you are employed or self-employed.

 A study by Nesta revealed returns for angel investors across a diversified portfolio is 2.2 times the investment.

 Investors should implement a diversification strategy when building an investment portfolio.
-Diversification involves spreading your money across multiple investments and, as an investor, will give you greater peace of mind that your investments will be sustained in adverse market conditions, and that losses will be cushioned.
+Diversification involves spreading your money across multiple investments.
+As an investor, this will give you greater peace of mind that your investments will be sustained in adverse market conditions, and that losses will be limited.
 However, it will not lessen all types of risk.